HKOLWD/AlexaForce/docs/Model/AlexaUser.md

 # alexaforce.Model.AlexaUser UserInfo #

-Contains information about the User node of the Alexa request.
+Contains an APEX reflection of the User node of the Alexa request.
 - - - -

 **Example:**